 Changes to the Learning Environment:

 As much as possible, we will create a paperless classroom experience that allows for greater safety and sustainability on campus.
 You’ll be asked to turn in assignments electronically and receive grades online to help limit the spread of germs.

 - Students may be released from on-ground courses one row at a time to reduce crowding in the doorways and hallways.
-Schedules will allow more time between courses.

 Courses will fall under four categories to allow for a smoother transition in case we need to pivot to fully online and to allow for higher risk students to comfortably complete courses from off-campus.
 See our updated pandemic attendance policy (for non-law students) for information about those requirements.

-These courses meet at the originally scheduled time but via Zoom instead of in a classroom.
+These courses meet at a scheduled time but via Zoom instead of in a classroom.
 In some cases, this is to protect the health of the instructor, and in other cases, it may be necessary to have some classes in this format to reduce overall density in buildings during the most popular class times.

 As the name implies, this option gives our students the most flexibility to choose how to complete the course.
 All course content will be available fully online for students, either synchronously through live-streamed sessions or asynchronously through recorded content.
 Assuming on ground meeting remains available, these courses will supplement the online component with group meetings that abide by rules of social distancing, either in larger spaces or in smaller groups.
 For example, a class scheduled Monday, Wednesday, Friday might split into three groups where in-person attendance is rotated.
 The HyFlex model allows us to offer majors courses in a flexible format for students to work remotely even in programs that do not traditionally offer online courses, but they also allow an on-ground experience that takes into consideration safety guidelines.